Transport disturbances

 -

 Read the safety information on board.
-This includes, for example, how you should act in the event of a fire or accident.
+This includes, for example, how to act if there is a fire or accident.

 -